fedec93/QuChallenge/README.md

 ## Features

 - Console app with some settings to generate a random matrix and run the Word Finder tool.
-- WordFinder and WordFinderParallel to compare single vs multi-thread lookup.
+- WordFinder and WordFinderParallel implementations to compare single vs multi-thread lookup.
 - Unit Tests
 - Benchmarks